The MSc Programme and the PhD

 Coding and Cryptography (ITCC)

-From 2004 to 2009 twenty nine students have graduated from the
+From 2006 to 2013 thirty two students have graduated from the

 programme.
-Of these twelve have continued in academia and are
+Of these fourteen have continued in academia and are

 lecturers, six are pursuing PhD studies, two are employed as

 engineers.
 Eight more students are due to graduate in November